pumasecurity/hth-village-24/workbook/docs/initial-access.md

     ??? success "Answer"

         - The compromised principal is a member of the **hth-data-viewers** and **system:authenticated** groups.
-Based on the name of the first group (`hth-data-viewers`), it is likely that the principal has read-only access to resources in the cluster that live in the `hth` namespace.
+Based on the name of the first group (`hth-data-viewers`), it is likely that the principal has read-only access to data inside the cluster.

+            !!! abstract "Expected Output"
                 ```
                 Groups [hth-data-viewers system:authenticated]
+                ```

+1. Use `kubectl` to list the namespaces in the Kubernetes cluster.
+Which namespace do you think contains the *hth* data?

+    ??? tip "Hint"

+        - Run the `kubectl get namespaces` command to list the namespaces in the EKS cluster.

+            ```bash
+            kubectl get namespaces
+            ```

+            !!! abstract "Expected Output"
+                ```bash
+                NAME                STATUS   AGE
+                amazon-cloudwatch   Active   5d18h
+                calico-system       Active   5d17h
+                cert-manager        Active   5d17h
+                default             Active   5d18h
+                gatekeeper-system   Active   5d17h
+                ?????
+Active   5d17h
+                kube-node-lease     Active   5d18h
+                kube-public         Active   5d18h
+                kube-system         Active   5d18h
+                tigera-operator     Active   5d17h
+                ```

+    ??? success "Answer"

+        - The **hth** namespace contains the Kubernetes resources that are viewable by members of the **hth-data-viewers** group.

+            !!! abstract "Expected Output"
+                ```
+                hth                 Active   5d17h
                 ```

 ## Village Challenges